21 positive for coronavirus on cruise ship off California

 SAN FRANCISCO (AP) — Twenty-one people aboard a mammoth cruise ship off the California coast tested positive for the new coronavirus and 19 of them are crew members, Vice President Mike Pence announced Friday, amid evidence the vessel was the breeding ground for a deadly cluster of more than 10 cases during its previous voyage.

-He said federal officials were working with California authorities on a plan to bring the ship to a non-commercial port.
-There was no immediate word on where or when the vessel will dock, and in the meantime, everyone on aboard was keeping to themselves in their rooms.
+He said federal officials were working with California authorities around-the-clock to bring the Grand Princess, with more than 3,500 on board, to a non-commercial port over the weekend and test everyone for the virus.
+There was no immediate word on where the vessel will dock.

-“All passengers and crew will be tested for the virus,” Pence said.
 “Those that will need to be quarantined will be quarantined.
-Those who will require medical help will receive it.”
+Those who will require medical help will receive it,” Pence said.

+In the meantime, everyone on the ship remained holed up in their rooms as they await word about the fate of the ship.

+President Donald Trump, speaking at the U.S. Centers for Disease Control and Prevention in Atlanta, said he would have preferred not to let the passengers disembark onto American soil but will defer to the recommendations of medical experts.

+“I don’t need to have the numbers double because of one ship that wasn’t our fault,” he said.
+“And it wasn’t the fault of the people on the ship either.
+Okay?
+It wasn’t their fault either.
+And they are mostly Americans.”

-Pence said 46 of the more than 3,500 people aboard were tested in the first round.
-A military helicopter crew lowered test kits onto the 951-foot (290-meter) Grand Princess by rope Thursday and later retrieved them for analysis as the vessel waited off San Francisco, under orders to keep its distance from shore.
+The ship was heading from Hawaii to San Francisco when it was ordered Wednesday to keep its distance from shore so 46 people with possible coronavirus symptoms could be tested.
+On Thursday, a military helicopter crew lowered test kits onto the 951-foot (290-meter) ship by rope and later flew them for analysis at a state lab.

-Health officials trying to establish whether the virus is circulating on the Grand Princess undertook the testing after reporting that a passenger on a previous voyage of the ship, in February, died of the disease.
+Health officials undertook the testing after reporting that a passenger on a previous voyage of the ship, in February, died of the disease.

 In the past few days, health authorities disclosed that at least 10 other people who were on the same journey also were found to be infected.
 And some passengers on that trip stayed aboard for the current voyage — increasing crew members’ exposure to the virus.

-Princess Cruises said the ship’s doctor would inform passengers and crew of their results after confirmation from the Centers for Disease Control and Prevention.
+Princess Cruises said the ship’s doctor began informing passengers and crew of their results after confirmation from the Centers for Disease Control and Prevention.

 Another Princess ship, the Diamond Princess, was quarantined for two weeks in Yokohama, Japan, last month because of the virus, and ultimately about 700 of the 3,700 people aboard became infected in what experts pronounced a public-health failure, with the vessel essentially becoming a floating germ factory.